soumik12345/nvim-config/README.md

-# Neovim Configuration
+# Vasco

-My personal neovim configuration.
+Minimalist Neovim configuration to nugde VSCode users to throw away their mouse (mostly).

 ## Installation